 Welfare & Financial Information

 If you are under 19 when you start your course, you will not be charged tuition fees.
-We will lend you textbooks and equipment without charge; you will be asked to pay a £60 deposit, of which £50 is refunded when you return any textbooks and equipment in good condition (£10 is non-refundable and is used to cover exam certificates).
+We will lend you textbooks and equipment without charge.
 We do not provide stationery.

 Art, Mixed Media, Photography and Media Studies and Drama and Performing Arts, make a charge at the start of your course for materials which you will keep.
 Also if you are studying CACHE L3 (Early Years) and Health and Social Care L3 Double, you will need to pay for a DBS check.

-For further information about the course materials costs, please see the link below:
+For further information about the course materials costs, Course Costs for Academic Year 2023/24.